31 July 2022

 August Garden Jobs

 August is the time of year when we can really take a step back and enjoy the fruits of our labour with colourful flowers and crops to pick in abundance.
 While major jobs are not needed during this month there are still plenty of little jobs to do around the garden.
 Ensuring it stays in good shape throughout the rest of the month and entering into autumn.
+Along with sprucing up the outside area to create a more usable space for the whole family to enjoy.
 See what August Garden Jobs you can tick off this month…

 Watering should be at the forefront of your mind this month.
-Trying, where possible to be eco-friendly while supporting the local wildlife.
+Trying, where possible to be sustainable and eco-friendly, supporting the local wildlife.

 You may find that your water butts are looking a little low if there hasn’t been much rainfall of late.
 Greywater is a great alternative to fish water -relieving pressure on the mains water supplies.
 With the knowledge that parts of the UK could run dry in as little as 20 years' time, there's no time like the present to start conserving water now.

 Greywater is water that has been lightly used.
-You can use water from baths and showers, sinks, washing machines and other kitchen appliances.
-For more water-saving ideas check out Ofwat.
+You can use water from paddling pools, baths and showers, sinks, washing machines and other kitchen appliances.
+For more great water-saving ideas check out Ofwat.

 The Veg Patch

-Here are our top August Garden Jobs for your veg patch, to ensure a decent summer harvest and plenty of produce over the winter months.
+Here are our top August Garden Jobs for your Kitchen Garden, to ensure a decent summer harvest and plenty of produce over the winter months.